wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 outdated: false
 replacement_url: ""
 ---
-# Scrub up!
-Cleaning your PHP application with PHPStan

 During my time as a PHP developer, the way we write and ship code has changed dramatically.
 In early [Symfony](https://symfony.com/) and [Zend Framework](https://framework.zend.com/) applications, the [PHP-FIG](https://www.php-fig.org/) didn't exist and coding standards were at the discretion of whoever was writing it.
 Over the years that we've seen widespread adoption of [PSR standards](https://www.php-fig.org/psr/), rock-solid static analysis tooling has been somewhat patchy.
 That is, until now, with the [release of version 1.0 of PHPStan](https://phpstan.org/blog/phpstan-1-0-released).
 Let's celebrate this occasion by going through some of its features!

 ### Compiled languages, your preemptive bug-squasher